 Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes. • The primary measure to avoid data corruption is the input and storage of all sample data in a relational database.
 Checks are made on all data input into the database to ensure data integrity.
 The final check is the visual presentation of the new data in cross section, where geologists confirm that the information matches the expected results for the unit and location, the logged data, and is consistent with previously generated information for that area.
-Data validation procedures used.
-Database integrity rules for all input data & visual checking of new data in cross section.
+Data validation procedures used. • Database integrity rules for all input data & visual checking of new data in cross section.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-The Competent Person is currently a full time employee of Kenmare Resources and works at the site.
-He has had sufficient exposure to the drilling and sampling practices to be satisfied as to the suitability for this data to be used in resource estimation.
-Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+The Competent Person is currently a full-time employee of Kenmare Resources and works at the site.
+Geological interpretation • Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 The resource model is fundamentally based on the geology interpretation.
 Each unit making up the model is modelled separately.
-The geology consists of a single unit that is easy to distinguish from basement units.
-Nature of the data used and of any assumptions made.
-The geology data is used, including elevation, lithology, clay content, colour, HM content and oversize content.
-Variogram data is used to set the parameters for HM estimation in the different units.
-The effect, if any, of alternative interpretations on Mineral Resource estimation.
-The drill data is relatively closely spaced and so alternative interpretations have little effect on the model.
-The use of geology in guiding and controlling Mineral Resource estimation.
-The geology model is used as the over-riding control in the resource estimation.
-Each geology unit is modelled separately.
+The geology consists of two lithological units that are easy to distinguish from the basement unit.